 a.
 Siliqua/plant (No.)

-The result showed that maximum number of Siliqua/plant (No.) (201.68) was obtained with the application of NP+ 50kg K/ha + 15 kg Zn/ha (T8) and it was statistically at par with NP+ 40kg K/ha + 15 kg Zn/ha (T6) and significantly higher than the rest of the treatments.Number of siliqua/plant have increased due to higher dose of potassium and zinc.
-Potassium is reported to enhance the absorption of native as well as added major nutrients and there by improves number of siliqua/plant.
+The result showed that the maximum number of Siliqua/plant (No.) (201.68) was obtained with the application of NP+ 50kg K/ha + 15 kg Zn/ha (T8) and it was statistically at par with NP+ 40kg K/ha + 15 kg Zn/ha (T6) and significantly higher than the rest of the treatments.
+The number of siliqua/plant have increased due to higher doses of potassium and zinc.
+Potassium is reported to enhance the absorption of native as well as added major nutrients and thereby improves the number of siliqua/plant.
 Potassium application enhances the development of strong cell walls and improves germination of pollen in the florets which leads to high fertility and Siliqua formation.
 The results were in accordance with Cheema et.al., (2012).
 This might be due to optimum availability of Zn which might/have resulted in balanced nutrition.
 Similar findings were also reported by Kaur et.al., (2017).

 b.
 Seed/Siliqua (No.)

-The result showed that maximum number of seed/siliqua (28.82 No.) was obtained with the application of NP+ 50kg K/ha + 15 kg Zn/ha (T8) and it was statistically at par with NP+ 40kg K/ha + 15 kg Zn/ha (T6) and significantly higher than the rest of the treatments.
+The result showed that the maximum number of seed/siliqua (28.82 No.) was obtained with the application of NP+ 50kg K/ha + 15 kg Zn/ha (T8) and it was statistically at par with NP+ 40kg K/ha + 15 kg Zn/ha (T6) and significantly higher than the rest of the treatments.
 The results showed that NP+ 50kg K/ha + 15 kg Zn/ha (T8) increased by 23% and 29% over NP+30kg K/ha (T2) and control (T1), respectively.

 Potassium might be attributed to better filling of grains and thus, an increase in different yield attributing characters.
-The results were found to be similar with Singh et.al., (2017).
-This might be due to higher growth attributes in same treatments Kaur et al. (2017) also found similar results which support present findings.
+The results were found to be similar to Singh et.al., (2017).
+This might be due to higher growth attributes in the same treatments.
+Kaur et al. (2017) also found similar results which support the present findings.

 c.
 Test weight (g)